 Hiking boot (upper detail of Adidas Free Hiker 2)

-Adidas' Free Hiker 2 has a Gore-Tex waterproof liner
+Adidas' Free Hiker 2 has a Gore-Tex waterproof liner | Credit: Brian McCurdy

 Most hiking boots are waterproof, but does that necessarily mean they should be?
-It’s nice to have waterproofing so your feet don’t get wet walking through mud or crossing a stream, but all the waterproofing does on a spring or summer backpacking trip in Canyonlands is make your feet hot and sweaty (we cover breathability in greater detail below).
+It’s nice to have waterproofing so your feet don’t get wet walking through mud or crossing a stream, but all the waterproofing does on a spring or summer backpacking trip to a place like Canyonlands is make your feet hot and sweaty (we cover breathability in greater detail below).
 And an argument can be made that your feet will eventually get soaked no matter the waterproof design in truly wet and miserable conditions.
 As an alternative, some backpackers turn to non-waterproof shoes with gaiters over the top for weather protection.
 While this won’t keep water from entering at the sides, the boots will dry much quicker.
 And the gaiters keep water, snow, or trail debris from entering over the top of the boot.

 Hiking boots (stepping in deep mud with Salomon Quest 4)

-We've seen consistent performance out of boots with Gore-Tex liners
+We've seen consistent performance out of boots with Gore-Tex liners | Credit: Jason Hummel

 Breathability